Load Testing Best Practices & Pitfalls

 No test or simulation can completely eliminate the risk of a site failure.
 Even the most robust and scalable sites in the world are vulnerable to black swan events (human error, acts of nature, or otherwise) bringing them down once in a while.

-But with some testing in the right areas you can greatly improve your chances.
-And if you load test the right things in the right ways, it’s actually not that difficult to reduce the risk of a crash due to high traffic by 90% or even 99%.
+That said, with some testing in the right areas you can greatly improve your chances!
+And if you load test the right things in the right ways, it’s actually not that difficult to reduce your risk of a crash due to high traffic by 90% or even 99%.

 The important things for making your load testing count are…

 Do you understand how your users behave on the site, well enough to automate it?

 Certain user actions can be a lot more time-consuming and taxing to your web application than others.
 As far as your site’s infrastructure is concerned, serving up static pages might be a breeze, but a shopping cart checkout flow would be more expensive because it requires maintaining user state, accessing a data store, communicating with a third party payment processor and fraud detection services, and so on.

 A good load test should simulate the important user flows on your site as closely as possible, with an emphasis on the most risky and expensive actions.
 Create at least one test script for each common user flow, and make sure to parameterize the script with dynamic data when necessary, so that each user journey is unique.
 Testing with unique user data is important – unless your site is very simple, you’ll want to avoid the pitfall of just sending a flood of identical requests and calling it a load test.